flipacholas/Architecture-of-consoles/articles/game-boy.md

   <figcaption class="caption">Memory architecture of the PPU</figcaption>
 {{< /centered_container >}}

 The PPU has **8 KB of VRAM** or 'Display RAM', which both PPU and CPU can access directly but not at the same time.
-Those 8 KB will contain most of the data the PPU will need to render graphics, other bits will be stored inside the PPU as they will require a faster access rate.
+Those 8 KB will contain most of the data the PPU will need to render graphics.
+The remaining bits will be stored inside the PPU instead, as they will require a faster access rate.

 The game is in charge of populating the different areas with the correct type of data.
-Moreover, the PPU exposes some register so they game can instruct how to manage that data (there are many rules, though).
+Moreover, the PPU exposes registers so the game can instruct the PPU how that data is organised (there are many rules, though).

 #### Constructing the frame

 Let's see now how the PPU manages to draw stuff on the screen.
-For demonstration purposes, *Super Mario Land 2* will be used as example:
+For demonstration purposes, *Super Mario Land 2* will be used as an example:

 {{< tabs >}}